-This program counts on $10,000 a year in scholarships for internships, and includes partnerships with notable Italian organizations and companies: the Italian Trade Agency in New York, Choose New Jersey in Princeton, Safilo in Secaucaus, NJ, IACE in NY and the Sferisterio Arena in Macerata (in collaboration with the local university).
-It provides students of Italian with hands-on projects encompassing an international component.
+This program has counted on $10,000 a year in scholarships for internships, and included partnerships with notable Italian organizations and companies: the Italian Trade Agency in New York, Choose New Jersey in Princeton, Safilo in Secaucaus, NJ, IACE in NY and the Sferisterio Arena in Macerata (in collaboration with the local university).
+It has provided students of Italian with hands-on projects encompassing an international component.
 The program has supported two students with $5,000 scholarships in its first and second year of existence, and four students with a $2,500 scholarship each the third year.
 Overall, eight students have benefitted from this program, a unique offering for a state university.
 The program has expanded the possibilities for Italian majors looking to secure full-time jobs upon graduation.
 Read post about Talia Antonacci at Choose New Jersey.

 1. Italian Business and Made in Italy sector